The Lord began His great sermon, known as the Sermon on the Mount with these words,

 With these words Jesus began one of the greatest orations in the history of mankind.
 There have been many great speeches or sermons given by men, both inspired or non-inspired, that have shaped the course of human history.
-Great speeches such as the one given at the Gettysburg battlefield in 1863 by Abraham Lincoln, or the wartime speeches of Winston Churchill, have inspired men to accomplish great and noble deeds ÔÇô yet even these great speeches pale in comparison to this majestic and beautiful sermon preached by our Savior in Matthew 5:3 through Matthew 7:27.
+Great speeches such as the one given at the Gettysburg battlefield in 1863 by Abraham Lincoln, or the wartime speeches of Winston Churchill, have inspired men to accomplish great and noble deeds.
+Yet, even these great speeches pale in comparison to this majestic and beautiful sermon preached by our Savior in Matthew 5:3 through Matthew 7:27.

-For one to become a child of God they must begin with an honest and good heart (Luke 8:15).
+For one to become a child of God they must begin with an honest and good heart, Luke 8:15.
 One with an honest and good heart recognizes that, of himself, he can do nothing, but must instead rely upon God.
 If one does not possess this innate knowledge of his own dependency on God, he will never fully submit to God, attempting instead to guide himself through life.

-The level of manÔÇÖs dependency upon God is seen in the way the child of God is described as ÔÇ£poor in spirit.ÔÇØ The word ÔÇ£poorÔÇØ carries the idea of being one who is destitute, or a beggar.
+The level of man’s dependency upon God is seen in the way the child of God is described as poor in spirit.
+The word poor, carries the idea of being one who is destitute, or a beggar.
 Beggars were a common sight in the first century, as there was no welfare system in place.
 One who was unable to support himself or his family because of some type of disability had no other option but to beg for his daily bread.

 The one who would be a child of God understands that he is a spiritual beggar.
 It is in the knowledge of our own spiritual poverty and dependence upon God that we find the strength to live the Christian life.
-This is what Paul meant when he said, ÔÇ£I can do all things through Christ which strengtheneth me.ÔÇØ (Philippians 4:13.
+This is what Paul meant when he said, ÔÇ£I can do all things through Christ which strengthens me, Philippians 4:13.

 Those who submit themselves to God will be added to the kingdom of heaven.
 The kingdom of heaven is that spiritual body composed of those who are saved.
-On earth, that kingdom is the church and when the end comes (i.e. the end of the world) Christ shall, deliver ÔÇ£up the kingdom to God.ÔÇØ (1 Corinthians 15:24.
+On earth, that kingdom is the church and when the end comes (i.e. the end of the world) Christ shall, deliver “up the kingdom to God.”, 1 Corinthians 15:24.